-For more information, see our webpage on help for U.S. victims of crime overseas.
+See our webpage on help for U.S. victims of crime overseas.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.

-See the following webpages for details:
+Faith-Based Travelers: See the following webpages for details:

 Travelers Who Require Accessibility Assistance: There are very few buildings with special facilities for people with physical challenges and disabilities.

 We do not pay medical bills.
 Be aware that U.S. Medicare or Medicaid does not apply overseas.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
-We strongly recommend supplemental insurance to cover medical evacuation.
 See our webpage for more information on insurance providers for overseas coverage.